 Sonoma County Economic Development Board

 Sonoma County Strategic Economic Plan

 Developed in 2009 by the Sonoma County Innovation Council, this ten-year plan specifically focuses on three areas: the future viability of a qualified workforce, possible future shortages of natural resources, and measures needed to help assure a strong economic climate in the future.
 SCOE participated in the development of the plan, which provides ongoing guidance for economic and workforce development in Sonoma County and is a resource for schools working to align their CTE programs to local goals.

 SCOE has also joined in public-private partnerships with organizations that share the goal of ensuring a promising future for young people.
 As a result of these partnerships, educators are engaging with industry and community leaders as they work together to improve educational opportunities for youth and ensure economic prosperity for the future.
 Key partnerships include:

 Sonoma County CTE Fund has been established at Community Foundation Sonoma County to support local CTE programs.
 This fund supports programs that are aligned with the region’s economic development needs.
 It secures and grants funding to explore innovative CTE structures, models, and strategies that prepare students for the 21st century.
 Resources are directed toward results-oriented programs that develop new pathways for challenging programs of study, leading to post-secondary and career success for students.

 Established in 2012, the CTE Fund raised over $1,000,000 in its first two years of operation.
 It has awarded grants to support Science, Technology, Engineering, and Math (STEM) programs in five Sonoma County high schools.
 The video below highlights the impact of those programs.

-- Chuck Wade, CTE Program Coordinator
+- Chuck Wade, Program Coordinator for Instructional Support

 - Sarah Wilmarth, NCCPA Regional Program Assistant